 By creating an app, we're declaring that we want to have a main window, with a main menu.
-However, we've said nothing about the content of the main window.
+However, Toga doesn't know what we want content we want in that main window.
+The next step is to define a method that describes the UI that we want our app to have.
+This method is a callable that accepts an app instance: